Our Story

 Rainbow Hands Respite and Childcare was created through both personal and professional experience.

-My son, Aiden, has autism, ADHD, PDA, and learning difficulties, and my brother has profound learning and physical disabilities.
-Growing alongside them has taught me patience, resilience, and the importance of creating environments where every individual feels safe, valued, and included.
+My son, Aiden Gru, has autism, ADHD, PDA, and learning difficulties, and my brother has profound learning and physical disabilities.
+Growing alongside them has shaped my understanding, resilience, and commitment to creating environments where every individual feels safe, valued, and included.

-These experiences have also made me an advocate.
-I have spent years speaking up for my son, my brother, and other families, ensuring their voices are heard and their rights respected.
-Advocacy for me means more than securing services — it’s about recognising every child as an individual with strengths, needs, and potential.
+These experiences have also shaped my role as an advocate.
+I have spent years supporting my son, my brother, and other families, ensuring their voices are heard and their rights understood and respected.
+For me, advocacy is not just about accessing services — it is about recognising each child as an individual, with their own strengths, needs, and potential, and helping families feel confident navigating the systems around them.

-Rainbow Hands is more than childcare — it’s a safe, nurturing service where children are celebrated, parents can take a breath, and families feel supported by someone who truly understands and stands beside them.
+Rainbow Hands has grown into more than childcare.
+It is a safe, nurturing and flexible service offering both direct support and advocacy.
+It is a place where children are understood and celebrated, parents can take a breath, and families feel supported by someone who not only understands their journey, but stands alongside them.

 Meet The Team